Brussels, 15 June 2023

-Together with our partners GMACCC is planning to soon launch a new project on “Civil-Military Cooperation in Climate-Related Emergencies”.
+Together with our partners, GMACCC has launched a new project on “Civil-Military Cooperation in Climate-Related Emergencies”.

 It will do so through an interdisciplinary network of experts who will collect, analyze and publish data on military activities and civil-military cooperation.
 The aim to provide actionable data for decision makers, stakeholders and the wider public of how these military forces can best work together with civilian emergency management agencies within countries and across international borders.